 Students explore the colored components of white light and how colored light differs from pigmented paints.

-Students design and build paper rockets around film canisters, which serve as engines.
-An antacid tablet and water are combined to propel the rocket, demonstrating Newton's third law of motion.
+Students build paper rockets around film canisters "engines" and use chemistry to understand Newton's third law of motion.

 No, the STEAM Bus is offered free to SC schools thanks to generous donations made through the Byerly Foundation.